Metric Criticality Identification for Cloud Microservices: Detailed Methodology

+Algorithm 3 uses an Additive Increase Multiplicative Decrease (AIMD) strategy to automatically tune the threshold \( \epsilon \) for informative metric subset selection.
+It initializes key parameters for the iterative process: (i) tolerance \( \tau \) for acceptable deviation in subset size across iterations, (ii) AIMD factors \( \alpha \) (multiplicative) and \( \beta \) (additive), (iii) number of iterations \( \eta \), and (iv) initial seed \( \epsilon \) to influence the first subset selection.

-The algorithm first computes the correlation between each pair of metrics in the metric dataset (Line 1).
-It leverages this correlation set as a proxy to quantify the coverage percentage of each subset selected in each iteration of the AIMD in the absence of a quantitative ranking of subsets.
-We consider the pair of metrics with correlation coefficient above a threshold as redundant, that is, the presence of one of these metrics in a subset facilitates the ability to infer the other metric.
-The coverage of a subset is then calculated as : We consider a pair of metrics \( (\psi_i, \psi_j) \) with a correlation coefficient \( \Theta(\psi_i, \psi_j) \) above a threshold \( \theta \) as redundant.
-This means that the presence of either metric in a subset \( \Gamma \) facilitates the ability to infer the other metric.
-The coverage of a subset \( \mathcal{C}(\Gamma) \) is defined as:
+The algorithm first computes the correlation between each pair of metrics (Line 1), leveraging it as a proxy to quantify the informativeness of each subset selected in each iteration of the AIMD.
+We consider a pair of metrics \( (\psi_i, \psi_j) \) with a correlation coefficient \( \Theta(\psi_i, \psi_j) \) above a threshold \( \theta \) as redundant.
+The presence of one of the correlated metrics in a subset \( \Gamma \) facilitates the ability to infer the other metric.
+Thus, the coverage of a subset \( \mathcal{C}(\Gamma) \) is then defined as: